linhtran1003/E-Commerce_Analysis/README.md

   <li>
     <strong>Revenue concentration:</strong>
     <ul>
       <li>Revenue concentration is highly pronounced, with four products - 27in 4K Gaming Monitor, Nintendo Switch, Sony PlayStation 5 Bundle, and Lenovo IdeaPad Gaming 3 - accounting for approximately 97% of total revenue across both years.
-This indicates a strong demand for a narrow set of core products, while also exposing the business to significant concentration risk.</li>
+While this indicates a strong demand for a narrow set of core products, it also exposes the business to significant concentration risk.</li>
       <li>All remaining products show minimal or inconsistent sales activity, contributing negligibly to overall performance.
 Notably, the Gaming Headset exhibited persistently weak performance with no recorded sales in multiple months.
-This may reflect poor product-market fit, ineffective promotions, or potential gaps in sales tracking, and requires further investigation.</li>
+This may reflect poor product-market fit, ineffective promotions, or potential gaps in sales tracking, and requires further investigation with related team.</li>
       <li>Seasonality is consistent across all top-performing products, with pronounced sales spikes in September and December.
 These peaks aligned with back-to-school promotion and holiday shopping periods, reinforcing the importance of seasonal demand in driving overall performance.</li>
     </ul>
   </li>